 4. Forged Heat Sinks

 Forged heat sinks are manufactured using compressive force to shape the metal.
-Forged heat sinks are usually made out of copper as it is more malleable which means it requires less heat to forge.
+Forged heat sinks are often made of aluminum or copper.
+Aluminum is more commonly used due to its lower cost and good thermal properties, while copper offers higher conductivity but is more expensive and harder to forge.
 They use either fins or pins to disperse heat.
 Forged heat sinks have low thermal resistance as there is no medium between the fins/pins and the base.
 They have a length and width of around 500 mm and a height in the 70 mm range.

 5. Stamped Heat Sinks

 A stamped heat sink is produced by stamping the fins out of sheet metal.
-The stamped metal fins are then held together using one or more zipper fins which are perpendicular to the normal fins and interlock to keep the distance.
-Stamped heat sinks are low performing, and so are used in low-power applications.
+The stamped metal fins are then held together using one or more zipper fins, which are perpendicular to the normal fins and interlock to keep the distance.
+Stamped heat sinks are low-performing and are used in low-power applications.
 The set of fins is usually soldered to the base.
 The size and geometry of the fins can be adjusted by using a different stamp.

 6. CNC Machined Heat Sinks

-CNC machined heat sinks are best used for one-time production requirements as they are not cost-effective to repeat and there are no extra tooling requirements for a one-off heat sink.
-Machined heat sinks are therefore used in bespoke, one-off applications.
+CNC machined heat sinks are best used for one-time production requirements, as they are not cost-effective to repeat, and there are no extra tooling requirements for a one-off heat sink.
+Machined heat sinks are typically used for custom, low-volume, or prototype applications where tooling costs must be avoided.
 Copper is hard to machine, so machined heat sinks are mostly aluminum.
 The size of the heat sink will be limited by the capacity of the CNC machine used.

 What Are the Benefits of Using Heat Sinks for Different Applications?